Signs of Addiction and Drug Abuse

 Flushing or paleness

 Strange smoking or chemical odors on breath or clothes

 What is the Next Step?

-The severity of the addiction is always taken into consideration and at The Best Treatment Center, we take pride in offering our clients a specialized treatment care plan.
+The severity of the addiction is always taken into consideration and at The Best Treatment Center, we take pride in offering our guests a specialized treatment care plan.
 Call an admissions specialist now to see what plan is right for you or your loved one.

 The spectrum of addiction varies between mild, moderate and severe.
-At The Best Treatment we offer three different levels of care for addiction treatment, but always suggest a proper medical detox before coming into our programming.
+At The Best Treatment we offer four different levels of care for addiction treatment, but always suggest a proper medical detox before coming into our programming.
 These levels start more frequent and intensive therapy to less intensive therapy as you move through your addiction treatment goals and according to therapist suggestions.

 Relax Your Mind at The Best Treatment Center, Live Your Best Life.

-When it comes to healing the entirety of a person who was recently in active addiction, we are fortunate to offer our clients the relaxation of the beach.
+When it comes to healing the entirety of a person who was recently in active addiction, we are fortunate to offer our guests the relaxation of the beach.
 We encourage you to look through the resources section on our website and call us to speak with someone who will take you through the steps of seeking and getting the help needed to overcome any drug or alcohol addiction.

-We give our clients the strength they need to overcome their battle with addiction by offering a variety of traditional addiction treatment programs.
+We give our guests the strength they need to overcome their battle with addiction by offering a variety of traditional addiction treatment programs.
 Learn more about our specific programs by visiting our Specialized Programs section on our website.
 The Best Treatment treatment programs are ideal for anyone who is serious about addiction recovery and reaping the benefits of maintaining a life of sobriety.
 The time for healing is now.